 When students are close to the required 12 points and interested in completing the one credit ENSU 1000 course, they will need to be preapproved by the credential coordinator to add it to their course schedule.

-Once students are registered into the Leadership in Environmental Sustainability course, they are expected to complete a portfolio of their experiences, a giveback/presentation piece, and a reflective essay to be handed in at the end of that semester.
+Once students are registered into the Leadership in Environmental Sustainability course, they are expected to complete an electronic portfolio of their experiences, a giveback/presentation piece, and a reflective essay to be handed in at the end of that semester.

-If you would like to earn the credential but do not meet the point requirements, we encourage you to first spend some time intentionally gaining relevant experience.
-You can refer to the points chart or meet with the credential coordinator to learn more about how to meet the points requirement.
+If students would like to earn the credential but do not meet the point requirements, we encourage students to first spend some time intentionally gaining relevant experience.
+Refer to the points chart or meet with the credential coordinator (email@example.com) to learn more about how to meet the points requirement.

 When can I receive it?

-If you are interested in earning this credential, you are encouraged to plan your TRU experience with the objective of gaining leadership in environmental sustainability.
+If students are interested in earning this credential, you are encouraged to plan your TRU experience with the objective of gaining leadership in environmental sustainability.